NurioHin/mpv-bookmarker/README.md

-# Bookmarker Menu for mpv v1.3.0
+# Bookmarker Menu for mpv v1.3.1

 A bookmarker menu to manage all your bookmarks in MPV.
 This script is based on [mpv-bookmarker](https://github.com/nimatrueway/mpv-bookmark-lua-script) and has been rewritten to include a bookmarker menu.
 All of the code has been written from scratch, aside from the general file/JSON management utilities.

 **Notice:** Bookmarks created with [mpv-bookmarker](https://github.com/nimatrueway/mpv-bookmark-lua-script) can be loaded by this script and will be automatically converted.
 However, the bookmarks created with this script are not compatible with those created with [mpv-bookmarker](https://github.com/nimatrueway/mpv-bookmark-lua-script).

-## New in version 1.3.0
+## New in version 1.3.1

-* Added the ability to replace bookmarks with the currently playing file and position (See Usage for more info)
-* Bookmarks from [mpv-bookmarker](https://github.com/nimatrueway/mpv-bookmark-lua-script) can now be loaded and will be automatically converted
-* Certain keys are now repeated while holding the button, eliminating the need to constantly tap the same button
-* Added the option to automatically close the menu after replacing a bookmark
-* Added the option whether to ask for confirmation before replacing/deleting a bookmark
-* Added more error messages
-* Slightly changed up how forced controls are programmed and activated to accomodate the repeated keys
-* Slightly changed up how bookmarks are created in the code to accomodate replacing them
+* `DEL` button now deletes the character after the cursor instead of clearing the whole string
+* Styling added for certain lines
+* Currently selected line is now bold and yellow
+* Typer cursor changed from `;` to a bold and yellow `|`

 ## Planned features

+* Allow custom tags for bookmark styling
 * Undo function
+* Redo function

 ## Installation